jussikan/leyati/README.md

 ```

-The placeholder format in the templates bundled with Leyati is "%<placeholder name>%", but Leyati accepts any format.
+The placeholder format in the templates bundled with Leyati is "%PLACEHOLDER_NAME%", but Leyati accepts any format.

-- Remarks
+### Remarks

 Leyati/Inspector uses [eshal](https://github.com/jussikan/eshal) to find out the names of exported components in an ES6 file so naming testable components is not necessary on the command line.